nawabahmadreshi/documentation/pages/getting-started/webhooks.md

 | `click` | Triggered whenever a Branch link is clicked on any platform
 | `-- other --` | Enter an event you [created through the Branch SDK]({{base.url}}/getting-started/tracking-events#custom-events), or a wildcard (`*`) to return every single event tracked through Branch.

+{% protip %}
+The `referred session` and `web session start` options will only appear after at least one event of that type has been recorded.
+{% endprotip %}

 #### Filter (Advanced)

 See the [Advanced page]({{base.url}}/getting-started/webhooks/advanced#filters) to read about customizing when events are sent.